Editor’s note: This blog was published in February 2021 and updated with additional helpful resources in 2023.

 WHY NOT TRY IT?
 RELAX INTO THIS CHAIR YOGA BREATHING EXERCISE

 - Find a chair.
 Yes, the one you’re currently sitting on will do nicely!
 The goal of this exercise is to match the length of your inhale with the length of exhale.

 - Sit tall at the edge of your chair, and place your feet flat on the ground.
 You can relax your arms at your sides, or you can place one hand on your chest and the other on your belly to feel your breath.

-- Slowly inhale for five full seconds, just until you feel a little constriction at the back of your throat, then slowly exhale for another five seconds.
+- Slowly inhale for five full seconds through your nose, with a light constriction at the back of your throat (as if you are going to fog up a window), then slowly and audibly exhale out of your mouth for another five seconds.

 - Repeat for several minutes.

 The best form of exercise is the one that you enjoy and actually make time to do, whether that’s walking, tai chi, or gentle stretching.
-Even gardening and basic housework count as exercise – anything that gets you moving your body on a regular basis.
-Every person is different, and to keep feeling your best, you should find an exercise activity that feels right for you.
-If you are a senior looking for a simple way to stay strong, flexible, and connected to your body, chair yoga might just be the exercise you’ve been waiting for.
+Even gardening and basic housework count as exercise–anything that gets you moving your body on a regular basis.
+Every person is different, and to keep feeling your best, find an exercise that feels right for you.
+If you are a senior looking for a simple way to stay strong, flexible, and connected to your body, chair yoga might just be the exercise you’ve been waiting for!

-The benefits and growing popularity of chair yoga have not gone unnoticed by members of The Goodman Group’s managed communities.
-That’s why team members like Katie W., national director of life enrichment for The Goodman Group, have begun the process of developing a specialized chair yoga curriculum and class offering.
-“We want people to be able to continue to do what feels good for their bodies,” explains Katie.
+The benefits and growing popularity of chair yoga have not gone unnoticed by The Goodman Group’s life enrichment team.
+The Goodman Group has begun the process of developing a specialized chair yoga curriculum and class offering.
 The curriculum will expand the FIT Functional Fitness® program to offer dozens of chair yoga poses designed with residents in mind, with photographs and descriptions of the poses to do safely in groups or individually.
-Stay tuned.